-The Department has published "Guidance to Post Primary Schools on PPE consumables and equipment" on .
-This provides schools with the information needed on the appropriate quantities of PPE consumables and equipment to support the full and safe reopening of schools.
+The Department has published "Guidance to Post Primary Schools on PPE consumables and equipment" on gov.ie/backtoschool.
+This provides schools with the information needed on the appropriate quantities of PPE consumables and equipment to support the safe and sustainable operations of schools.

 The updated advice from the HPSC to the Department of Education has recommended that face coverings should be worn by staff members where it is not possible to maintain a physical distance of 2 metres from other staff, parents, essential visitors or students.
 The Department has accepted this recommendation.
 Accordingly, it is now a requirement for face coverings to be worn by staff members where it is not possible to maintain a physical distance of 2 metres from other staff, parents, essential visitors or students.
+Please see note re medical grade masks on page 20.